moorepants/dissertation/_sources/davisbicycle.txt

    co-author, but I wasn't able find this paper.
 [Eaton1973]_
-   Eaton attached a torque bar with strain gages to the top of the motorcycle handlebar and had the rider control the motorcycle with one hand to get a measure of steering torque.
+   Eaton attached a torque bar with strain gages to the top of the motorcycle handlebar, :ref:`Figure 13 <figEatonSteerTorque>` and had the rider control the motorcycle with one hand to get a measure of steering torque.
 The steer torque sensor design was very simplistic, but he found good agree with his motorcycle model when identifying the motorcycle from the steer torque input and roll angle output.
 The motorcycle steer torque measurements are probably more forgiving as the steer torques are of a much higher average magnitude.
 For his roll stabilization tasks (i.e. straight riding) he measured maximum values of steer torques as 3.4 Nm for speeds of 15 to 30 mph.

-   .. figEatonSteerTorque:
+   .. _figEatonSteerTorque:

    .. figure:: figures/davisbicycle/eaton-steer-torque.*
       :width: 3in

-      figEatonSteerTorque
+      :align: center
+      :target: _images/eaton-steer-torque.jpg

       Eaton's simple bar torque sensor.

 [Weir1979a]_
-   Weir et al. designed a modular torque sensor which could be affixed to multiple motorcycles.
+   Weir et al. designed a modular torque sensor which could be affixed to multiple motorcycles, :ref:`Figure 14 <figWeirSteerTorque>`.
 The range was +/- 70 Nm with 1% accuracy and >10 Hz dynamic range.
 The crosstalk due to the other moments on the steer were removed with by utilizing two thrust bearings.
 It included stops to prevent sensor overload protection and weighed 14 Newtons.
 They comment that the handlebars are significantly rigid for their purposes.
 They comment that the range is too large for small amplitude inputs used in steady turning and straight running and that more sensitivity would be needed to measure these accurately.
 Weir used this to measure steer torques for several motorcycles at various speeds (>10 m/s) for steady turning and lane change maneuvers.
 The steady turning produced torques in the range of -10 to 30 Nm and the lane change produced -20 to 55 Nm.

+   .. _figWeirSteerTorque:

    .. figure:: figures/davisbicycle/weir-torque-load-cell.*
       :width: 4in
+      :align: center
+      :target: _images/weir-torque-load-cell.jpg

       The steer torque measurement design from [Weir1979a]_.
 The adaptor plate allowed one to attached the main housing to a variety of motorcycle forks.